 You can enter this programme if you are a complete beginner or if you have studied British Sign Language before.
 On arrival at York St John University you will be placed at an appropriate level.
-If you already have Signature level 1 or 2 or equivalent British Sign Language proficiency you will start at Enhanced British Sign Language 1.
+If you have sufficient prior knowledge of British Sign Language you will start at Enhanced British Sign Language 1.
 If not, you will start at Accelerated British Sign Language 1.
 You will progress to the next level as follows: Accelerated 1 is followed by Accelerated 2; Enhanced 1 is followed by Enhanced 2.

 As you progress through the programme topics will broaden, starting with routine and familiar matters at level 4.
 At level 5 topics will include the appropriate register for teaching children, young people and adults, question forms, vocabulary relevant to primary, secondary, further and higher education and Lifelong Learning Teaching skills in the BSL Education module.
-For the BSL Employment module topics will include Deaf people's rights in the workplace (e.g. Access to Work, Equalities Act), vocabulary for different careers/jobs, translation skills and using communicative technology (e.g. Skype) effectively with deaf people.
+For the BSL Employment module topics will include Deaf people's rights in the workplace (e.g. Access to Work, Equalities Act), vocabulary for different careers/jobs, translation skills and using communicative technology (e.g. video conferencing platforms) effectively with deaf people.
 The BSL modules will be assessed though conversation, video and micro teaching.
-At level 6, the BSL for Recreational Activities module will include using filming technology in informal environments, traditional Deaf social/recreational information, Deaf people's access to mainstream recreational activities and vocabulary relating to social/recreational activities.
-The BSL for Mental and Physical Health module will include Vocabulary for mental health how to describe body parts, vocabulary for common diseases and further translation skills.
+At level 6, the BSL for Recreational Activities module will include using filming technology in informal environments, traditional Deaf social/recreational activities.
+The BSL for Mental and Physical Health module will include vocabulary for mental health how to describe body parts, vocabulary for common diseases and further translation skills.